DavidMercier/NIMS/doc/getting_started.rst

 How to use the GUI for indentation data analysis ?
 ####################################################

+First of all a GUI is a Graphical User Interface.

 * Create or update your personal YAML config. file stored in the `YAML folder <https://github.com/DavidMercier/nanoind-data-analysis/tree/master/YAML_config_files>`_